Moein-Khajehnejad/SimNet/README.md

 #Note
 a.
 L2 norm imposition not needed.
 b.
 SimNet can be applied to un\weighted and un\directed graphs.
 For a directed graph, add adjacency matrix and its transpose and use the resulted matrix as the first entry to Run_SimNet.
-c. _Matrix Alpha_ is used as a dynamic damping factor in calculating the similarity; Though if you wish to use a constant damping factor, simply replace all the elements of Matrix Alpha with the constant value.
+c. _Matrix Alpha_ is used as a constant damping factor in calculating the similarity; Though if you wish to use a dynamic damping factor, simply replace this matrix with the equations illustrated in our paper.
 #Cite
 In case you found this code useful in your work, please kindly cite our paper:
 SimNet: Similarity-based Network Embeddings with Mean Commute Time.